 Does the all-seated rule apply to all professional leagues in England?

-No. The ruling only included the top two divisions with other UK countries also excluded.
+No. The ruling only included the top two divisions, with other UK countries also excluded.

 There was a combination of safety factors centred around stadium disasters.
-Hillsborough was the main instance though.
+Hillsborough was the main instance, though.

 Why is safe standing necessary in stadiums?

 The argument is that safe standing in standings provides efficient use of the available spaces.
-Most standings cannot accommodate all their fans and supporters of opponents, so safe standing ensures as many people as possible get a chance to watch their teams play.
+Most stadiums cannot accommodate all their fans and supporters of opponents, so safe standing ensures as many people as possible get a chance to watch their teams play.

 Why do football fans want the safe-standing ban lifted?